jfrancis42/ipcalc-lisp/README.md

 A Common Lisp library for manipulating and calculating IPv4 and IPv6 network addresses.

 This library is intended to do useful things with IP addresses.
-The following funcations are available:
+The following functions are available:

 * (is-it-ipv4? ...)
 * (is-it-ipv6? ...)